 Frequently asked questions

-What is an AI call bot, and how is it different from a chatbot?
+How is an AI call bot different from a chatbot?

 An AI call bot handles voice conversations over the phone, while a chatbot handles text-based interactions on websites, messaging apps, or support portals.
 Call bots must understand spoken language, tone, and interruptions, not just typed messages.